MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connectors-gallery.md

 ### Box
 _Publisher: Accenture_

-Box connector will crawl content from a Box repository.
-The connector will retrieve the supported elements using the RESTful API (Content API Basics 2.0 version); for authentication, it uses Box API (that uses OAuth 2).
+Box connector crawls content from a Box repository.
+The connector retrieves the supported elements using the RESTful API (Content API Basics 2.0 version); for authentication, it uses Box API (that uses OAuth 2).
 Each file is submitted with its metadata (size, location, last accessed, etc.).
 Updates are discovered automatically.

 [Deploy this Graph connector](https://contentanalytics.digital.accenture.com/display/aspire40/Box++Connector)